vonschutter/RTD-Minecraft-Server-Manager/README.md

 A minecraft server launcher script.
 Seting up your own Minecraft server on an Ubuntu server has never been easier!

 ## Purpose:
 This is a tool to start and monitor a Java minecraft server.
-If the Ubuntu Minecraft Server Manager finds a minecraft server in the ~/bin/ directory in a users home folder, it will start it, and if it does not find a mMinecraft server it will download one for you.
+If the Ubuntu Minecraft Server Manager finds a minecraft server in the ~/bin/ directory in a users home folder, it will start it, and if it does not find a Minecraft server it will download one for you.
 It will also announce the Minecraft server on the local netowork.

 ## How to use this script.
 To use this script just download this script (minecraft.server) to your home folder and run it: